SmileDirectClub makes its debut on the public market – TechCrunch

 SmileDirectClub rang the opening bell earlier today, marking its first day of trading as a public company.
-The teeth-straightening company is now trading on the NASDAQ under the symbol “SDC.”
+The teeth-straightening company is now trading on the Nasdaq under the symbol “SDC.”

 Already, the stock is trading down 11% at $20.36 per share.